Developer-DAO/resources/README.md

 - [Smart Contract Security Audits](https://github.com/chainsulting/Smart-Contract-Security-Audits) performed and published by Chainsulting, with all audit reports included
 - [Damn Vulnerable DeFi](https://www.damnvulnerabledefi.xyz/) is the wargame to learn offensive security of DeFi smart contracts

+## Meetups

+- [Blockchain 101](https://blockchain101.com/) is a meetup group from NYC that runs a lot of virtual meetups every month, open to everyone remotely!

 ## Other helpful resources

 - [OpenZeppelin](https://openzeppelin.com/contracts/)